lowsys/reddit_twitter/README.md

 Name: difference_in_minutes, dtype: object

 Example answer based on example output:
-There were 8 tweets shared subreddit polska.
-Fastest share took 141.03 minutes, longest - 2980.72 minutes.
+There were 8 tweets shared on subreddit polska.
+The fastest share took 141.03 minutes, the longest - 2980.72 minutes.
 On average, tweets are shared after 1362.43 minutes and median is 1163.99 minutes.